Syria rebels and regime share blame for Yarmouk catastrophe

 In late spring 2012 they had to cut these ties off after “the FSA began floating the idea of planting car bombs inside the camp to get residents to invite them in for protection.
 At that point, even these strongly anti-regime young people could not continue the ‘coordination.’”

-On 18 March 2012 there an explosion in Yarmouk, though reports differ on whether it was a car bomb or a suicide bomb.
+On 18 March 2012 there was an explosion in Yarmouk, though reports differ on whether it was a car bomb or a suicide bomb.

 The attack took place on the same day that twin-explosions ripped through downtown Damascus – an attack which killed 27 people, mostly civilians, and was later claimed by Jabhat al-Nusra.